petrvanblokland/DesignDesignSpace/Site.md

 box = page['Section']['1']
 ~~~
 ![TheEndOfCss015M1.084.jpeg](docs/images/TheEndOfCss015M1.084.jpeg)
-Nine out of ten clients with confirm that their ideal identity is best defined by a consistent logo, color, name and typeface.
+Nine out of ten clients will confirm that their ideal identity is best defined by a single logo, with consistent use of color, name and typeface.

 ~~~Python
 box = page['Section']['2']